fruitsamples/DrillDownSave/ReadMe.txt

 DrillDownSave

 Demonstrates how to restore the user's current location in a drill-down list style user interface and restore that location when the app is relaunched.
 The drill-down or content hierarchy is generated from a plist file called 'outline.plist'.

 The sample stores the user's location in its preferences file using NSUserDefaults.

 One important factor this sample illustrates in restoring the proper UIViewController stack by telling its UINavigationController to push each level without animation like so:

 	[[self navigationController] pushViewController:level3ViewController animated:NO];

 Build Requirements
-Mac OS X 10.5.3, Xcode 3.1, iPhone OS 2.0
+Mac OS X 10.5.6, iPhone SDK 3.0

 Runtime Requirements
-Mac OS X 10.5.3, iPhone OS 2.0
+Mac OS X 10.5.6, iPhone SDK 3.0

 Using the Sample
-Build and run AppPrefs using Xcode 3.1.
+Build and run DrillDownSave using Xcode.
 To run in the simulator, set the Active SDK to Simulator.
 To run on a device, set the Active SDK to the appropriate Device setting.
 When launched navigate through various items in the tree hierarchy.
 Press the home button and re-launch DrillDownSave.
 The app should return you to the same level from the previous launch.

 Packaging List